-In 2011, the Italian inventory was submitted to a centralised review but the process has not been finalised yet.
-Notwithstanding, the main critical points raised during the review process were addressed in the current inventory compilation, and different improvements have been carried out.
+In 2012, the Italian inventory was submitted to a centralised review; the main critical points raised during the review process were addressed in the current inventory compilation and different improvements have been carried out.
 Specific issues are described in the relevant sectoral chapters and there were no important problems concerning the general and cross cutting activities.